 - Journal of Medical Laboratory and Diagnosis

 I already had quite some misgivings about this paper and then I had a look at the journal.
-It is a very young journal; in 2010 2 issues were published totaling 4 papers, in 2011 5 issues were published totaling 10 articles, and in 2012 only 1 issue has been published so far.
+It is a very young journal; in 2010, 2 issues were published totalling 4 papers, in 2011, 5 issues were published totalling 10 articles, and in 2012, only 1 issue has been published so far.
 The headquarters are in Nigeria and Kenya.
-The first things that come to mind with Kenya are safaris and with Nigeria oil-spills and scams.
+The first things that come to mind with Kenya are safaris and with Nigeria, oil-spills and scams.
 I was unable to find an impact factor for this journal, but lucky for me, Laika, Alan Dove and Jeffrey Beall had already written about journals like this one and their publishers.
 They are called predatory, open-access publishers.
 The description for Academic Journals, publisher of the Journal of Medical Laboratory and Diagnosis, by Jeffrey Beall:

 I do not understand why the authors went to the trouble of getting this paper published.
 The test only proves that there is a Th1/Th2 imbalance, whatever that means.
 How come 2 experienced researchers (even if you exclude ME/CFS), co-founders of companies, and patent-holders submitted a paper to a bogus journal?
 Were they swindled out of $650, the price to get an article published in the journal?
 Were they in need of a publication to secure further funding or support a patent application and would no other journal accept their paper?

 In my opinion this paper should not be added to the list of 5000 biomedical papers which prove that this is a physical disease.